MoritzMueller2508/EW_MobileApplicationen/documentation/classes.md

 ## CountryDictionary

->This class represents a hashtable with all countries of this world.
+>This class represents a hashtable with all countries of this world (we don't deny the existance of other worlds).

 ## DestinationsList